In some situations, we investigate possible breaches of workplace laws.

 Employees or employers can also take their own legal action by:

 Fair Work Inspectors (FWI) conduct workplace investigations.
 Inspectors are government officials who promote and monitor compliance with Australian workplace laws.

 During an investigation, we collect evidence such as time and wages records, employment contracts and other documents depending on what's being investigated.

 Often we will request that parties provide us with evidence.
-Fair Work Inspectors also have the power to require people to give us records or documents relating to the investigation.
+FWIs also have the power to require people to give us records or documents relating to the investigation.
 This is called giving someone a ‘notice to produce’.
 They also have the power to enter premises, such as a workplace, in order to investigate and gather evidence.